jsalinaspolo/verzion/README.md

 * It looks at the local git tags and VERSION file, compares them, and prints out a sensible semantic version (https://semver.org).

-* Verzions are printed in the following format:
+* Versions are printed in the following format:
   [Major].[Minor].[Patch]+[Sha]

 * Your VERSION file should be in the format Major[.Minor] Minor and Patch numbers in VERSION files are ignored.

-* By default, running zersion increments the minor number, e.g. 1.1.1 -> 1.2.0
+* By default, running `verzion` increments the minor number, e.g. 1.1.1 -> 1.2.0
   To print the current version instead, use 'verzion -c'.

 * By default, prints next release version incrementing patch number.